Edualk12/homelab-monitoring-zabbix/README.md

 ### Sample Email After Alert:

-Using the Gmail option is the fastest and easiest way out of all the other options like Generic SNMP, etc.
+Using Gmail SMTP is the simplest and fastest option compared to other email providers.
-Ive made another email just sending alerts from zabbix and another important detail to consider is to set a key for the email to ensure security of the email being used.
+I created a dedicated email account used solely for sending Zabbix alerts.
+Another important consideration is to configure an application-specific password key from google's 2 Factor Authentication to improve the security of the email account.
 ![Pihole](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/Zabbix-7.png)

 ## Making a Custom Template

-One of my network devices (Engenius EWS7928P) Switch does not have a readily available template so I need to make my own through getting the private oid through snmp.
+One of my network devices, the EnGenius EWS7928P switch, does not have a readily available template, so I created my own by discovering its private OIDs through SNMP.

-For my Template the main metrics I need to have for each interface of the switch:
+For my template the main metrics I need to have for each interface of the switch:

 - Uptime
 - Rx Traffic
 - Tx Traffic
 - Interface Status
-- Sytem Description
+- System Description
 - Hostname
 - Location
 - Contact Information